sometea/eleventy-angular/templates/content/posts/second.md

 teaser: Venice, the city of bridges and dandelions
 image: https://res.cloudinary.com/dgnntwrsy/image/upload/c_scale,w_500/v1603543294/IMG_20201012_144239_ef6sxq.jpg
 ---
-We arrived in Venice at a time when the city was relatively empty of people.
+We were in Venice at a time when the city was relatively empty of people.
 There was lots of space to hop around and chew on local vegetables.

 ![](https://res.cloudinary.com/dgnntwrsy/image/upload/c_scale,w_500/v1603543294/IMG_20201012_144239_ef6sxq.jpg)